morlandi/django-datatables-view/README.rst

 DatatablesView receives and elaborates additional parameters to further filter queryset on date range (unless show_date_filters is set to False).

+The class "get_latest_by" is added to the column used for global date filtering;
+you can use it to customize it's rendering.

 You are responsible for providing the necessary user interface tools as follows:

+Example using jquery-ui.datepicker:

 .. code:: javascript